 The International Color Consortium maintains a list of standardized conversions of CMYK color "patches", usually to CIELAB colors, for different standardized printing conditions.
 Such conversions are generally known as characterization data or characterization tables.

-Given a CMYK-to-CIELAB characterization table, a CMYK color can be converted to and from a CIELAB color by multidimensional interpolation of the table's "patches".(23)
+Given a CMYK-to-CIELAB characterization table, a CMYK color can be converted to and from a CIELAB color by multidimensional interpolation of the table's "patches".(24)

 Rough conversions.
-The following pseudocode shows very rough and approximate conversions between an RGB color (
+The following pseudocode shows very rough conversions between an RGB color (

 color) and a CMYK color (